-During 2014, the SWRCB adopted an emergency regulation for Curtailment of Water Diversions to Protect Senior Water Rights, which included a provision authorizing the Division to issue Orders requiring riparian and pre-1914 water right claimants to provide additional information documenting their claims.
-Pursuant to this emergency regulation, the Division issued an Order for Additional Information (known as the Informational Order) to 450 riparian and pre-1914 claimants in the Sacramento and San Joaquin Watershed and Delta.
+During 2014, Governor Brown declared a state of emergency due to severe drought conditions and the SWRCB adopted an emergency regulation for Curtailment of Water Diversions to Protect Senior Water Rights, which included a provision authorizing the Division to issue Informational Orders requiring riparian and pre-1914 water right claimants to provide additional information documenting their claims.
+Pursuant to this emergency regulation, the Division issued an Informational Order to 450 riparian and pre-1914 claimants in the Sacramento and San Joaquin Watershed and Delta.
 The Informational Order required the recipients to submit information supporting their claim, provide actual 2014 monthly diversion quantities, provide an estimate of monthly diversions for 2015, and report actual 2015 diversions on a monthly basis thereafter.
-The Division readopted the Order and the claimants were required to continue to submit monthly reports of actual diversions on a periodic basis, through October 2016.
+The Division readopted the Informational Order and the claimants were required to continue to submit monthly reports of actual diversions on a periodic basis through October 2016.
 This monthly reporting of diversions was in addition to the annual water right reports.

-Shortly after the issuance of the Informational Order, SB 88 was signed in to law by Governor Brown on June 24, 2015.
+Shortly after the issuance of the Informational Order, SB 88 was signed into law by Governor Brown on June 24, 2015.
 SB 88 required the SWRCB to develop regulations to implement the requirements of the bill.
-The Reporting and Measurement Regulation (Measurement Regulation) was adopted by the SWRCB on January 19, 2016.
-The Measurement Regulation changed the reporting frequency for riparian and pre-1914 claimants from tri-annually to annually, beginning with 2016 diversions.
-The Measurement Regulation also requires that annual reporting for diversion and use under small domestic registrations and stock pond certificates, which were not previously required.
-The failure to electronically submit diversion reports requested in accordance with the applicable schedule, even when no diversions are made, is a violation subject to civil liability of up to \$500 per day.
+The Reporting and Measurement Regulations were adopted by the SWRCB on January 19, 2016 (see California Code of Regulations, Title 23 [23 CCR] § 907 et seq.).
+The Reporting Regulation changed the reporting frequency for riparian and pre-1914 claimants from tri-annually to annually, beginning with 2016 diversions.
+The Reporting Regulation also requires annual reporting for all other water right holders.
+The failure to electronically submit annual diversion reports, even when no diversions are made, is a violation subject to civil liability of up to \$500 per day.

-The Measurement Regulation authorizes the Division to require reporting of diversions monthly, or more frequently, when flows or projected available supplies in a watershed or subwatershed are sufficient to support some, but not all, of the projected diversion demand.
-This requirement essentially provides authorization for the Division to require reporting, similar to that of the Informational Order, without needing to adopt emergency regulations to do so.
+The Reporting Regulation authorizes the Division to require reporting of diversions monthly, or more frequently, when flows or projected available supplies in a watershed or subwatershed are sufficient to support some, but not all, of the projected diversion demand.
+This requirement provides authorization for the Division to require reporting, similar to that of the Informational Order, without needing to adopt emergency regulations to do so.